raul23/automated-ebook-organization/README.rst

 Introduction
 ============
-In the first part, multiple classifiers were tested on three datasets of ebooks text of different size.
+In the `first part <https://github.com/raul23/ebooks-classification-part1>`_, multiple classifiers were tested on three datasets of ebooks text of different size.
 The classification task to be accomplished consisted in determinging what topic each ebook belong to (e.g. algorithms, magnetism, statistics).

 The ``SGDClassifier`` was the model that gave the best ...